blitz-js/blitz/USER_GUIDE.md

 2. Run `blitz new myAppName` to create a new blitz app in the `myAppName` directory
 3. `cd myAppName`
 4. `blitz start`
-5. View your app at [https://localhost:3000](https://localhost:3000)
+5. View your baby app at [https://localhost:3000](https://localhost:3000)

 <br>

 ### Set Up Your Database

-By default, Blitz uses Prisma 2 which is a strongly typed database client (not an ORM).
+By default, Blitz uses Prisma 2 which is a strongly typed database client.
 You probably want to read [the Prisma 2 documentation](https://www.prisma.io/docs/understand-prisma/introduction). _Note, Prisma 2 is not required for Blitz.
-You can use anything you want, such as TypeORM._
+The only Prisma-Blitz integration is the `blitz db` cli command.
+You can use anything you want, such as Mongo, TypeORM, etc._

 1. Open `db/prisma.schema` and add the following: